AnoukSmet/Casa-Pedra-Nobre/README.md

 ### **Database Structure**

-For the project I set up 9 database Models which you can see in the image below.
+For the project I set up 12 database Models which you can see in the image below.
-I have highlighted the relationships between the various models with colors.
+I have highlighted the relationships between the various models.

 ![Database Structure](images-readme/database_structure.png)